 Entry and exit

 Australian citizens are required to obtain a visa for Nepal.
-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Australians can apply for tourist visas on arrival in Nepal.
-However, you should contact the nearest Embassy or Consulate of Nepal for the most up to date information.
+Tourist visas are available on arrival.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+You should contact the nearest Embassy or Consulate of Nepal for the most up to date information.

 If your passport is lost or stolen in Nepal, you will need to obtain a transfer of visa to your new passport before departing the country.
-The visa transfer can be obtained by presenting a police report, two current passport size photographs and a letter from the Australian Embassy advising of your lost or stolen passport to the Department of Immigration.
+This can be done by presenting a police report, two current passport size photographs and a letter from the Australian Embassy advising of your lost or stolen passport to Nepal's Department of Immigration.

 Safety and security